M-Gjerde/DifferentiablePointRendering/README.md

 export CXX=clang++-20
 ```

-To make this persistent, add both lines to `~/.bashrc`.
+Optional: To make this persistent, add both lines to `~/.bashrc`.

 ### 3. Install AdaptiveCpp